odiuriagin/RealBnB/README.md

 RealBnb is a full-stack web application inspired by AirBnb that allows users to search, book and review houses around the world.
 It utilizes Rails API connected to a PostgreSQL database, serving data to React/Redux frontend.

 This application is hosted on Heroku and has photos served from AWS.
-It also uses Google Places API to obtain city or country coordinates with user's search.
+It also uses Google Places API to obtain city or country coordinates from a user's search.

 [LIVE LINK](https://realbnb.herokuapp.com/ "RealBnB")